Radu-s-Org-DTU/dtu_mlops_project/reports/README.md

 >
 > Answer:

+---

 We have configured our continuous integration setup using GitHub Actions in .github/workflows/tests.yaml.
 The following outlines how it works:

 - It is executed on two operating systems (Ubuntu and macOS) and for two versions of Python (3.11 and 3.12).

 - It uses caching to speed up workflow execution by caching Python dependencies and reusing them across builds.
 The cache is keyed to the requirements.txt file, ensuring dependencies are updated only when necessary.

-- It authenticates with Google Cloud using a secret key stored in GitHub, allowing us to pull the latest model from a Google Cloud bucket during testing.
+- It authenticates with Weights & Biases using environment variables stored in GitHub, allowing us to pull the best model from our W&B registry during testing.

 - It checks for code style and syntax errors using ruff check.